 The Elderly Nutrition program provides food to older Americans who are already on a tight income, living off of retirement funds, social security, SNAP (formerly food stamps), etc. The cost of medicine, utilities and rent are a stress on an already tight budget.
 And sometimes, an older American has to make the choice of paying for medicine or food.
 This is where the NEIFB can help provide an answer to that difficult situation.
 At least for at least once a month, that decision will not have to be made.
 The NEIFB provides nutritious food to help give a balanced diet and to possibly help keep that person in their home a little bit longer.

 The Elderly Nutrition program provides nearly 1300 older Americans with food.
-Each year the program distributes over 14,600 weekend bags and 8,100 monthly boxes of food, representing over 150,000 pounds of food, through 33 Northeast Iowa Area Agencies on Aging and Senior Center Sites.
+In fiscal year 2017, the program distributed over 21,500 bags and boxes of food, through 33 Northeast Iowa Area Agencies on Aging and Senior Center Sites.